dalton highway

 One minute you’re rolling through steep hills on smooth gravel, the next you’re cruising on uneven pot-hole ridden asphalt, minutes later you might find yourself navigating deep slippery mud and then just as abruptly, you roll onto glassy smooth highway complete with divider and shoulder lines just around the next bend, only to find that it randomly has a divot that tries to send you into the trees.

 Any and all of these road conditions will randomly appear and disappear just as quick along the Dalton Highway.
-The hardest part about driving the Dalton is staying super alert ALL the time.
+The hardest part about driving the Dalton Highway is staying super alert ALL the time.
 Don’t be fooled and lulled into finding your groove.
 It’s just a ploy before this road decides to throw something hard and potentially life threatening at you, such as a: bear, moose, caribou, speeding wide load semi truck, pot hole of death or massive unforeseeable undulation in the road that bottoms out your suspension—any of which always seems to appear just before a curve.

 Scenic In Nature